 - Lapping Table: The process of lapping is performed in many workshops across Australia.
 Modern lapping machines are valuable to many industries and production of many goods and, therefore, it is important to find a transport service that you feel you can trust.

 - Plasma Cutting Table: The CNC plasma cutting table can be large additions to a workshop and must be handled with care in transit and when unloading and loading to prevent any damage.
 That’s why you need to find the right transporter for the job.

 Any workshop manager who has had to arrange for workshop machines to be relocated in the past will understand what a huge task this is to organise.
 FreightQuotes helps connect you with the right truck drivers who are able to carry your particular workshop machinery freight.

 Simply complete the get quotes form with details of the workshop machinery you need delivered and your request will be sent to the transport companies registered with the FreightQuotes website.

-From there, three transporters will contact you directly with quotes and you decide which one best suits your needs.
+From there, up to three transporters will contact you directly with quotes and you decide which one best suits your needs.
 A simple, free and easy way to find transporters.

 Workshop machine transport is available Australia wide.
 This includes interstate, regional and metropolitan freight covering all states and capital cities including Adelaide, Brisbane, Perth, Darwin, Melbourne, Canberra, Hobart and Sydney.